gizmolab10/sensecraftdocs/original/usequests.md

-title: How to use SenseCraft Quests?
+# How to use SenseCraft Quests?
-save_as: usequests.html
-lang: en
-menulabel:
-menuorder:
-contentclass: content-issue

 ![]({static}/images/image013.png)